TheHimanshuDixit/Jiit-1st-Sem-Projects/README.md

-# 1st Semester Subject Project are here you can check it.
+My 1st Semester subject projects are here you can check it.